ericwbailey/ericwbailey.website/source/published/re-selling-your-extension.md

 ## Trust

 This email is a fine-tuned package of pure manipulation, laser-focused to get you to read and take action on it.
-I was manipulated enough by it to read it in full.
+I was coerced enough by it to read it in full.

-I have no plans to sell access to Snake People to Snake People.
+I have no plans to sell access to Millenials People to Snake People.
 I’m fortunate enough to be decently well-off and like to think of myself as an ethical person, but I’m also only just me.
 I also find myself wondering what I’d do if I was circumstantially thrown into extreme poverty, and how well my scruples would hold.

 There’s hundreds of thousands of web extensions out there, each with an owner who has [their own thoughts and motivations](https://ericwbailey.website/published/chinese-rooms-wasps-slime-molds-and-the-problem-of-other-minds/#the-problem-of-other-minds).
 The owner of every web extension you install wades through these kinds of emails, and can be tempted by them.